Incidents In India.

 I was supposed to be doing the trip alone.
 But then I unexpectedly made a friend in the visa queue at the Indian Embassy in Edinburgh.
-Looking back, I think I needed that companionship.
+Looking back, I think I definitely needed that companionship.
 In fact, I’ve often wondered what kind of scrapes I’d have gotten myself into had I gone solo.

 Of course it turned out to be a wondrous trip.
 Moreover, it confirmed the suspicions I’d had about what kind of lifestyle I wanted to lead, whetting my appetite for the flurry of international adventures that would follow.

 Among the many crazy incidents I experienced in India, I’ll never forget Devda the Delhi ear cleaner and Guddu the Agra guesthouse manager.
 Nor indeed The Cashew Kid in Goa and Mr. Magoo, the camel guide from Jaisalmer.